Angi Aymond

 We are not necessarily doubting that God will do what’s best for us; we are wondering how painful the best will turn out to be.

-Whether His best is hard.
+Oh, friends, whether His best is hard.
 Or heavy.
 Or light.
 His best is always best.
 And for that, a whole-hearted expression of thanksgiving is due.
 Before.
-Even if…not.
+Even if … not.

-This Thanksgiving, when it’s all the rage to be grateful and thankful because we are blessed, let us do just that.
+This Thanksgiving, when it’s all the rage to be grateful and thankful because we have been blessed, let us do just that.
 Let’s be thankful out loud.
 With our words and our actions.

 But for a joy that runs deep.
 For a peace that rests heavily upon us.
 And for a faith that explodes from within, practice giving thanks for things unseen.
 Unknown.
 Unrealized.